asweigart/simple-turtle-tutorial-for-python/simple_turtle_tutorial.md

 [<img src="screenshot_square_smaller_bug.jpg" style="width: 400px"/>](screenshot_square_smaller_bug.jpg)

+It's okay to make mistakes!
+You can fix them.
 Your computer does exactly what you tell it to do.
 But it is up to you to make sure what you *want* the computer to do is what you *told* the computer to do.
-If your program has a bug, carefully read your code and try to figure out what it is doing.
+If your program has a bug, carefully read your code and figure out where it is going wrong.

+## Common Bugs and Error Messages

+As you write Python code, you may get error messages when you try to run the program.
+Pay attention to the error message, especially where it tells you what line number the error happens.
+Here are some common error messages you might see and what causes them:

+* **`ModuleNotFoundError: No module named 'trutle'`** - You made a typo in your `from turtle import *`.
+This specific error message was caused by the typo was `from trutle import *`.
+* **`NameError: name 'froward' is not defined`** - You made a typo with a function or variable name.
+This specific error message was caused by the typo was `froward(100)`.
+* **`TypeError: forward() missing 1 required positional argument: 'distance'`** - You made a function call but forgot to include an argument.
+This specific error message was caused by `forward()` which doesn't have the distance argument like in `forward(200)`
+* **`TypeError: left() takes 1 positional argument but 2 were given`** - You made a function call but used too many arguments.
+This specific error message was caused by `left(90, 45)` but the `left()` function expects only one argument like `left(90)`.
+* **`IndentationError: unexpected indent`** - There are too many spaces in front of the line of code.
+* **`IndentationError: expected an indented block after 'for' statement on line 5`** - You did not increase the amount of indentation after the beginning of a `for i in range(4):` loop.
+* **`SyntaxError: invalid syntax`** - There is a general problem with your code.
+Python can't understand it, but also doesn't know what correction to suggest.
+It can tell you the line number where it detected the problem though!
+If you write code by randomly mashing the keyboard, you will probably get this error message.

+When the error message says the error happens on, say, line number 5 in your program, it is possible that the true source of the error happens on the previous line: line number 4.
+The Python interpreter was unable to notice the error until line 5.

-### Drawing a Square with a Variable Size
+## Drawing a Square with a Variable Size

 Instead of typing `25` in `forward(25)`, let's create a *variable* instead.
-Write the following code and save it as *square_variable.py*.
-The name of the variable is `line_length`, and the value in the variable is `25`:
+The name of the variable will be `line_length`.
+The value in the variable will be `25`.

+Create a new file in your code editor.
+Save it as *square_variable.py*.
+Enter the following Python code:

 ```python
 # square_variable.py